stancl/tenancy-docs/source/docs/v3/event-system.blade.md

 - `RevertingToCentralContext`
 - `RevertedToCentralContext`

 Note the difference between *initializing tenancy and bootstrapping* tenancy.
 Tenancy is initialized when a tenant is loaded into the `Tenancy` object.
-Whereas boostrapping happens **as a result of initialization** — if you're using automatic tenancy, the `BootstrapTenancy` class is listening to the `TenancyInitialized` event and after it's done executing bootstrappers, it fires an event saying that tenancy was bootstrapped.
+Whereas bootstrapping happens **as a result of initialization** — if you're using automatic tenancy, the `BootstrapTenancy` class is listening to the `TenancyInitialized` event and after it's done executing bootstrappers, it fires an event saying that tenancy was bootstrapped.
 You want to use the bootstrapped event if you want to execute something **after the app has been transitioned to the tenant context.**

 ### Tenant {#tenant}